articles

 Author

-One weekend after I find out that I’m pregnant, a Chinese friend takes me shopping so I can find more comfortable clothes to wear during pregnancy.
+One weekend after I find out that I’m pregnant, a Chinese friend takes me shopping to find more comfortable clothes for my pregnancy.

-When we are done with shopping and eat lunch, she says: “You should buy radiation-proof clothes.
-These are especially made for pregnant women.
+When we finish shopping and eat lunch, she says, “You should buy radiation-proof clothes.
+These are specially made for pregnant women.
 If you wear a radiation-proof maternity dress, people will offer you their seat on the subway because they’ll realize you’re pregnant.”

-It will take a few more months until strangers will be able to see that I am pregnant.
-I have to take the overcrowded Shenzhen subway daily to get to and off from work.
-So later that week, I look up radiation-proof clothes on China’s popular online shopping platform, Taobao.
+It will take a few more months before strangers can tell that I’m pregnant.
+Meanwhile, I have to take the overcrowded Shenzhen subway daily to get to and from work.
+Later that week, I look up radiation-proof clothes on China’s popular online shopping platform, Taobao.

-Taking the subway in China at rush hour can be a very uncomfortable experience, even more so if you have to deal with early pregnancy symptoms such as exhaustion, general weakness and nausea, which, although called morning sickness, can last the whole day.
-For me, the nausea is often at its worst on the way back home from work.
-It could be because I’m exhausted from work, or because I feel stressed by the sheer mass of people getting on and off subways.
-It could also be because there are just so many different smells.
+Taking the subway in China during rush hour can be an uncomfortable experience—especially if you’re dealing with early pregnancy symptoms like exhaustion, general weakness, and nausea.
+Although called “morning sickness,” nausea can last all day.
+For me, it’s often worst on the way home from work.
+Maybe it’s because I’m exhausted, stressed by the sheer mass of people getting on and off, or overwhelmed by the many different smells.

-When I look up the clothes my friend talked about on Taobao, almost all of them are pink.
-The dresses look like they are made for a little girl, not for a grown-up woman.
-I cringe at the thought of having to wear a dress that will make me look “cute” and not like a grown-up.
-I scan through pages of radiation-proof maternity clothes and find a simple dark grey dress.
-I’m holding on to the idea that wearing a dress like this will get me a seat on the overcrowded Shenzhen subway.
+When I browse Taobao for the clothes my friend mentioned, almost all of them are pink.
+The dresses look like they’re made for a little girl, not a grown woman.
+I cringe at the thought of wearing something that makes me look “cute” instead of mature.
+Eventually, I find a simple dark grey dress and decide to give it a try, hoping it will help me secure a seat on the overcrowded Shenzhen subway.

 Unfortunately, my tactics don’t seem to work.
-Maybe my dress is just too simple.
-Or maybe I would have to wear a long-sleeved shirt underneath the dress, just like other pregnant women here do.
+Maybe my dress is too plain, or perhaps I need to wear a long-sleeved shirt underneath, as other pregnant women here do.

-Nobody offers me their seat.
-I assume, it must be either because I don’t wear this dress correctly, or because people don’t associate a foreigner wearing this kind of dress with pregnancy.
+Nobody offers me a seat.
+I assume it’s either because I’m not wearing the dress correctly or because people don’t associate a foreigner in such a dress with pregnancy.

 Maybe it’s time to look up fake baby bumps online?